 Accessible teaching and learning materials benefit all students, but the key success measure for this outcome will be the impact on disabled students.
-This impact will be measured by looking for improvements in the retention statistics for disabled students, as well as improvements in disabled student satisfaction and feedback from ECSA's Class Rep Conferences.
-In 2019/20, disabled students were 3% less likely to be satisfied with the College and 13% less likely to successfully complete their course than the college average.
+This impact will be measured by looking for improvements in the retention statistics for disabled students, as well as improvements in disabled student satisfaction and feedback from the Edinburgh College Students' Association's Class Rep Conferences.
+In 2019/20, disabled students were 3% less likely to be satisfied with the College and 13% less likely to successfully complete their course than the College average.